 By Carla Anderson

-Almost 33,000 Idahoans selected a private health plan between Oct.
-1 and Feb.
-1 according to the Feb.
-12 enrollment report issued by the U.S. Department of Health and Human Services (HHS).
-That figure puts Idaho behind only Vermont in per capita enrollment.
-An additional 8,796 Idaho residents were deemed eligible for Medicaid or the Children’s Health Insurance Program (CHIP).
+Nearly 44,000 Idahoans selected a private health plan between Oct.
+1 and March 1 according to the enrollment report issued by the U.S. Department of Health and Human Services (HHS).
+Idaho is second in the nation in per capita enrollment.
+An additional 9,443 Idaho residents were deemed eligible for Medicaid or the Children’s Health Insurance Program (CHIP).
 Ninety-one percent of those in Idaho who selected a health plan qualified for financial assistance.
-Nationally, the figure was 82 percent.
+Nationally, the figure was 83 percent.

 Republican Gov. Butch Otter announced in December 2012 that Idaho would implement a state-run health insurance exchange, and HHS gave conditional approval of the state’s plan in early January 2013.